 Because of the role adultery can play in a divorce, it’s important to keep track of any evidence to help support your grounds for divorce.
 Having the help of a skilled Fort Mill family law attorney can also help ensure that your divorce proceeds smoothly and that you receive your fair share of marital property and any legally required financial support.

-If you’re ready to file for divorce in Fort Mill, count on David W. Martin to help you through the process of proving adultery and finalizing your divorce.
+If you’re ready to file for divorce in Fort Mill, contact David W. Martin to help you through the process of proving adultery and finalizing your divorce.